hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 ## Ordering Features

-The ordering of rows can be specified with expressions that need to indicate an ascending or descending ordering.
-Additionally they can specify the behavior of nulls.
-In short they include:
+The ordering of rows can be specified with virtually any LiveSQL expression qualified with an ordering.
+Additionally each expressioncan specify the behavior of nulls.
+In short these ordering expressions include:

 - Ascending or descending ordering (required).
 - Location of nulls in the ordering domain (optional).